On the descriptive complexity of Salem sets: The complexity of closed Salem subsets of [0,1]d

+Using $h_p$ we can mimic the proofs of Section~\ref{sec:salem_[0,1]} to obtain the analogue of \thref{thm:dim>p_sigma02_complete} for $p\ge d-1$, the analogue of \thref{thm:dim_>=p_pi03_complete} when $p>d-1$, and the analogue of \thref{thm:salem_pi03_complete}.

-We will instead prove a $d$-dimensional analogue of \thref{thm:sigma02_map_salem}.
-In recent work, Fraser and Hambrook (\cite{FraserHambrook2019}) presented a construction of a Salem subset of $[0,1]^d$ of dimension $p$, for every $p\in [0,d]$.
+Of course, the downside of this approach is that it does not deal with the case $p< d-1$.
+To fully generalize the results of Section~\ref{sec:salem_[0,1]}, we prove a $d$-dimensional analogue of \thref{thm:sigma02_map_salem}.
+In recent work, Fraser and Hambrook \cite{FraserHambrook2019} presented a construction of a Salem subset of $[0,1]^d$ of dimension $p$, for every $p\in [0,d]$.